corinnar/MGCI_revision_development/docs/source/SDG15.4.2a_and_b_Tutorial_DRAFT_for_Xavi_230306_XdL.docx.rst

    :height: 5in
 .. |image99| image:: media_QGIS_new/image99.png
     :width: 6in
-   :height: 5in
 .. |image100| image:: media_QGIS_new/image100.png
    :width: 6in
-   :height: 5in
 .. |image101| image:: media_QGIS_new/image101.png
    :width: 6in
-   :height: 5in
 .. |image102| image:: media_QGIS_new/image102.png
    :width: 6in
-   :height: 5in